Malini Agarwal

-Malini Agarwal (born 26 May 1977), a.k.a.
-MissMalini, is an Indian digital influencer, TV host, entrepreneur and best-selling author.
-Formerly a radio jockey on Mumbai's Radio One (India) and Head of Digital Content for Channel V India, she founded her blog MissMalini.com in 2008, covering gossip and current events in Bollywood, Indian television, fashion, beauty and lifestyle.
-Aside from radio and her blog, she has also guest anchored several television shows, including CNN-IBN's Tech Toyz and UTV Bindass' Style Police, as well as two seasons of her own show, MissMalini's World on TLC and Inside Access with MissMalini on vh1.
+Malini Agarwal (born 26 May 1977), also known as MissMalini, is an Indian digital influencer, TV host, entrepreneur, and author.
+She began her career as a radio jockey at Radio One in Mumbai, India, and later served as the head of digital content for Channel [v] India.
+In 2008, she established her blog, MissMalini.com, where she covers topics related to Bollywood, Indian television, fashion, beauty, and lifestyle.
+Aside from radio and her blog, she has also guest anchored several television shows, including CNN-IBN's Tech Toyz and UTV Bindass' Style Police, as well as several seasons of her own show, MissMalini's World on TLC, Inside Access with MissMalini on Vh1 Kya Scene Hai on Zoom, Feet Up With the Stars on Voot.

+Malini, founder of MissMalini Entertainment and its creative director, also founded Girl Tribe by MissMalini, a community where women connect, share, and support one another.
+After the acquisition of MissMalini Entertainment by Good Glamm Group in 2021, she co-founded Good Creator Co.
+Her debut book, To the Moon: How I Blogged My Way to Bollywood, was published by Harper Collins India in 2018.

 Early life

 Malini was born on 26 May 1977, in Allahabad, India.
 She grew up in various countries as her parents worked with the Indian foreign service, eventually graduating from Maitreyi College, Delhi University and moving to Mumbai, where she now lives.